 Metropolitan's principal sources of water supplies are the State Water Project and the Colorado River.
 Metropolitan receives water delivered from the State Water Project under State Water Contract provisions, including contracted supplies, use of carryover storage in San Luis Reservoir, and surplus supplies.
 See "-State Water Project" below.
 Metropolitan holds rights to a basic apportionment of Colorado River water and has priority rights to an additional amount depending on availability of surplus supplies.
 See "-Colorado River Aqueduct" below.
 Water management programs supplement these Colorado River supplies.
 Metropolitan stores State Water Project and Colorado River supplies in Metropolitan surface water reservoirs and through storage and water transfer agreements.
-See "-Water Transfer, Storage and Exchange Program" and "Storage Capacity and Water in Storage" below.
+See "-Water Transfer, Storage and Exchange Program" and "-Storage Capacity and Water in Storage" below.

-Metropolitan faces a number of challenges in providing adequate, reliable and high quality water supplies for southern California.
-These include, among others: (1) population growth within the service area; (2) increased competition for low-cost water supplies; (3) variable weather conditions; and (4) increased environmental regulations.
+Metropolitan faces a number of challenges in providing adequate, reliable and high quality\ supplemental water supplies for southern California.
+These include, among others: (1) population growth within the service area; (2) increased competition for low-cost water supplies; (3) variable weather conditions; and-(4) increased environmental regulations; and (5) climate change.
 Metropolitan's resources and strategies for meeting these long-term challenges are set forth in its Integrated Water Resources Plan, as updated from time to time.
 See "-Integrated Water Resources Plan" below.
-Metropolitan's principal sources of water are the State Water Project and the Colorado River.
-Court decisions have restricted deliveries from the State Water Project in recent years as described below under "State Water Project -Endangered Species Act Considerations."
-Precipitation, in the form of snow or rain, and its resulting runoff and storage levels are key indicators for Metropolitan's supplies from both its State Water Project and Colorado River sources.
-Snowpack, as presented below, is a percentage of the April 1 historical average water content.
-April 1 is recognized as the typical peak of the season in any given year.
 In addition, Metropolitan manages water supplies in response to the prevailing hydrologic conditions by implementing its Water Surplus and Drought Management Plan, and in times of prolonged or severe shortages, the Water Supply Allocation Plan.
 See "-Water Surplus and Drought Management Plan" and "-Water Supply Allocation Plan" below.